Sandur, Faroe Islands

-Sandur (meaning sandy beach; Sand) is a village on the south coast of the island of Sandoy in the Faroe Islands.
+Sandur (meaning sandy beach) is a village on the south coast of the island of Sandoy in the Faroe Islands.
 The Sandur hoard of silver coins, dating to the end of the 11th century, attests to the long history of the village.
 In January 2024, the population stood at 529.

 The municipality of Sandur consists of the village of Sandur only.
 It is the most populous place on the "Sand Island", and is situated on a peninsula between the lakes of Gróthúsvatn in the northwest and Sandsvatn in the northeast, facing the inlets of Grótvík and Sandsvágur in the south.

 History

 Sandur is an old site of the thing where every year the local Várting was held.
 Excavations here have unearthed a stave church from the 11th century, where today there is a typical Faroese wooden church with a grass roof.
 In 1988, the modern church suffered a devastating fire in which all of the church's silver melted.
 The fire turned out to be arson.
 In the following year, the church was restored, just in time for its 150th anniversary.

 The most reliable information of a church in the Faroe Islands is that of Sandur, dating back to the 11th century.

 In 1863 while extending the churchyard, a treasure of silver was found consisting of 98 coins from the 11th century, half of them of German origin.
 Furthermore, in 1989 archaeologists discovered a pagan burial ground from the times of Viking occupation.
 The burial included the well-preserved skeleton of a woman from the Faroe Islands in a grave long.
 The grave also included three beads of amber, a blue glass bead, and a knife.

 In the open-air museum of the Danish national museum close to Copenhagen one can see a water-mill which originally, in the 18th century, was installed in Sandur.
 The local museum Sands Bygdasavn is open in summer.
 It displays objects of everyday life belonging to the ancestors of the local inhabitants.